iodigital-com/io-technology/data/blog/technical-debt.md

 ### Unnecessary complexity

 A good developer is taught to write DRY ("don't repeat yourself") code, but abstractions introduce complexity, and unnecessary complexity doesn't come cheap.
 It's not always easy knowing what to abstract from the start, and overengineered code will come back to bite you.
 Sadly, KISS ("keep it simple, stupid") and DRY are two ideals that are very hard to balance, so when in doubt, choose KISS.
-It may just be better to wait until bits of code starts repeating themselves before DRYing them, even though by then it might be too late to refractor on the fly.
+It may just be better to wait until bits of code start repeating themselves before DRYing them, even though by then it might be too late to refractor on the fly.

 ### By design